 This is a major issue in a wide prospect of this society; it is not specific to any religion or group, the problem lies between the society and its thinking which needs to be changed.

-(The cover image used is the representational image).
+(This story has been written by Abhishek Biswas, and the cover image used is the representational image).